 Every year, authors, journalists, teachers, researchers, schoolchildren and students ask us for statistics about hunger and malnutrition.
 To help answer these questions, we've compiled a list of useful facts and figures on world hunger.

-The vast majority of hungry people (98 percent) live in developing countries, where almost 15% of the population is undernourished.
+The vast majority of the world's hungry people live in developing countries, where 12.9 percent of the population is undernourished.

 One out of six children -- roughly 100 million -- in developing countries is underweight.

 One in four of the world's children are stunted.
 In developing countries the proportion can rise to one in three.